The Beauty of National Parks of Slovakia

 Established in 2002 with the highest peak Ostredok (1596m).
 It offers meadows, pastures, but also lovely valleys (such as the longest valley in Slovakia – Lubochnianska valley) with rich fauna and flora.

-Brown bear, wolf, and lynx lives here.
+Brown bear, wolf, and lynx live here.
 From the trees, dominant are beeches, they cover almost 90% of the territory.
 In Harmanecka valley, there are also spread out special yew trees.

 Visitors really like walking tours in this park and there is also a lovely little mountain village inscribed on UNESCO.
 It is Vlkolinec settlement and it is recommended to come and spend some beautiful time here.